sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     Connect-MgGraph -Scopes "User.ReadWrite.All"
     ```

     The Edge browser will open and you will be prompted to sign-in.
 Use the MOD Administrator account to connect.
-Accpet the permissions request; then close the browser window.
+Accept the permissions request; then close the browser window.

 1. Set the values for the email and redirect for the External user: